-There are many reasons why children don’t receive the recommended 10 to 12 hours of sleep each night.7 Inappropriate or inconsistent nap or sleep schedules often lead to difficulty falling asleep and poor sleep quality.
+There are many reasons why children don’t receive the recommended 10 to 12 hours of sleep each night.14 Inappropriate or inconsistent nap or sleep schedules often lead to difficulty falling asleep and poor sleep quality.
 Also, noise or too much light in the bedroom can disrupt a child’s sleep rhythm.

 For adolescents, the hormonal influences of puberty tend to shift their biological clocks, resulting in less sleep.
 Teenagers tend to feel awake at night and therefore want to go to bed later and tend to want to sleep later in the morning.
-Thissleep-wake rhythmis contrary to the early-morning start times of many high schools and helps explain why most teenagers get an average of only 7 to 7.5 hours of sleep when they actually require at least 9 hours.8Also, as adolescents spend more time with cell phones and computers, they are less likely to get a good night’s rest.
+This sleep-wake rhythm is contrary to the early-morning start times of many high schools and helps explain why most teenagers get an average of only 7 to 7.5 hours of sleep when they actually require at least 9 hours.15 Also, as adolescents spend more time with cell phones and computers, they are less likely to get a good night’s rest.

-Obesity has also been linked to sleep problems, both as a cause and a result of sleep deprivation.
-A 2007 study examining the severity of sleep disorders in obese children found that overweight children had a significantly higher number of apneas and arousals per hour of sleep compared with normal-weight children — mostly due to increased breathing problems.9Some of the symptoms of sleep apnea include loud, irregular snoring, daytime sleepiness, morning headaches, weight gain, and irritability.
+Obesity can also cause sleep deprivation.
+A 2007 study examining the severity of sleep disorders in obese children found that overweight children had a significantly higher number of apneas and arousals per hour of sleep compared with normal-weight children — mostly due to increased breathing problems.16 Some of the symptoms of sleep apnea include loud, irregular snoring, daytime sleepiness, morning headaches, weight gain, and irritability.

 What Can Parents Do to Help Their Children Get a Good Night’s Rest?

 There are many steps parents can take to help their children get regular quality sleep each night.
 It’s important to set consistent sleep schedules for young children and stick to them.
 For adolescents, parents can set age-appropriate bedtimes and make rules about cell phone and computer use, especially at night.
 Along with consistent sleep schedules, it’s also important to make sure that children and adolescents are not exposed to noise or light during sleep hours, because this will disrupt sleep quality.
-Sleep routines starting about 30 minutes before bedtime also help children understand that bedtime is approaching, giving children time to get into “sleep mode.”12
+Sleep routines starting about 30 minutes before bedtime also help children understand that bedtime is approaching, giving children time to get into “sleep mode.”17

 If children suffer from insomnia or nighttime awakenings due to nightmares, parents can use methods such as muscle relaxation through massage, deep-breathing exercises and positive imagery techniques to decrease negative thoughts and help relax children at bedtime.